ZovoTools

 Convert between pixels and rem units instantly.
 Adjust your base font size, view a full conversion table, and generate responsive typography scales for your CSS projects.

 Converting pixels to rem is a fundamental skill for modern web development.
-The formula is straightforward: take your pixel value and divide it by the root font size.
+The formula is straightforward: pixel value and divide it by the root font size.
 With the browser default of 16px, converting 24px to rem gives you 24 / 16 = 1.5rem.
 This converter handles the math automatically, including non-standard base font sizes.

 REM stands for "root em" and is one of the most important CSS units for building responsive, accessible websites.
 Unlike pixels, which are absolute and fixed, rem units scale relative to the root element's font-size property.
 This means your entire layout can adapt when users change their browser font settings or when you adjust the base size for different breakpoints.